Welcome to our gallery featuring kitchen lighting ideas!

 The overall lighting in this room is stellar, but the highlight of the room is the stunning light plate of the stove hood.
 Matching the style of the freestanding transparent wine rack, the stove hood offers a soft glow of light over the island and the rest of the room.

 The four small, but bright, spotlights in this stove hood ensure that the cooktop is well-lit and the small breakfast bar of the island is lit as well.
 The impressive amount of white in this kitchen reflects so much from the recessed lighting in the ceiling that the stove hood lights are only necessary for the cooktop.

 9. Wall Mounted Lighting

 Gold accents in this kitchen offer it a generous touch of sophistication.
 The black-shaded lamps highlight the mirrored doors along the wall and create puddles of light on either side of the doorway.
 Under cabinet lighting and soft can lights help to suffuse the room with plenty of light.

 These industrial-styled utility lamps create not only an interesting feature in the kitchenbut also double as extra storage for often-used kitchen tools.
 The extendable arms of these lamps ensure that light can reach any part of the counter that one might be working at.

 While not entirely wall-mounted, these tiny little bar lights above the cabinets create a unique and interesting light feature in this kitchen.
 They supply a lot of light to the kitchen as a whole but they do draw the eye up along the striking red cabinets.

 The impressive cathedral ceilings in this kitchen are illuminated by small wall sconces that help to keep the shadows away.
-Matching the design of the pendant light hanging from the ceiling, they may not do more than cast a soft glow over the kitchen, but the highlight the vaulted arch and windows along the ceiling.
+Matching the design of the pendant light hanging from the ceiling, may not do more than cast a soft glow over the kitchen, but they highlight the vaulted arch and windows along the ceiling.